MEwers96/Workout-Timer-IOS/README.md

   **COMPLETE**

-6. Implement designs in the app.
-Background pictures/colors, animated gifs for "go" and "rest" phases
+6. ~~Implement designs in the app.
+Background pictures/colors, animated gifs for "go" and "rest" phases~~

-  **NOT STARTED**
+  **COMPLETE**
+  **NOTE:** Orginal gif design idea has been scrapped.
+Simply didn't look good with only being able to animate every 1.0 seconds.
+New design works and is smooth!

+# NEW FEATURES:

+1. Add 5 second countdown timer before each phase of "Rest" and "Go" begins.
+  **COMPLETE**

+2. Add Sound which plays at each second of the above feature.
+  **COMPLETE / NEEDS TESITNG**

+3. Add ability to select exercise interval time along with rest time.

+4. Conside adMob ads (at least for practice)